 When Is It a Good Time to Use Lures?

-Fishing lures work well for catching aggressive, predatory fish, but it will also work for catch and release better than baiting.
+Fishing lures work well for catching aggressive, predatory fish, but they will also work for catch and release better than baiting.
 If you don’t want to catch smaller, undersized, and other nuisance fish, then lures really are the best way to do so.

 If you are fishing in clear water, fishing lures are going to be the best way to find the larger fish.
 Warmer water will also work better with fishing lures over baits, simply because bait may fall apart in warmer waters.

-Lures use a uni knot primarily, which is a strong knot that cat form a small loop.
+Lures use a uni knot primarily, which is a strong knot that cat forms a small loop.
 That can be used to attach to the line or fly lead.
 This allows the lure to swing freely and flow more naturally in the water, which is more attractive for fish.

 There are some ways that baits are better than lures.
 For one, a good lure can be expensive.
-Some lures get caught on trees, water weed, and rocks.
-You need to know how to cast and retrieve, as well as troll from a moving boat, in order to get the most out of a lure.
+Some lures get caught on trees, water weeds, and rocks.
+You need to know how to cast and retrieve, as well as a troll from a moving boat, in order to get the most out of a lure.

 Some species of fish just won’t respond to lures.
 They require the smell of bait in order to latch on.